DataKitchen/dataops-testgen/README.md

 <img alt="DataKitchen Open Source Data Quality TestGen Features - Single Place" src="https://datakitchen.io/wp-content/uploads/2024/07/Screenshot-dataops-testgen-centralize.png" width="70%">
 </p>

-## Installation
+## Installation with dk-installer (recommended)

-The [dk-installer](https://github.com/DataKitchen/data-observability-installer/?tab=readme-ov-file#install-the-testgen-application) program installs DataOps Data Quality TestGen.
+The [dk-installer](https://github.com/DataKitchen/data-observability-installer/?tab=readme-ov-file#install-the-testgen-application) program installs DataOps Data Quality TestGen as a [Docker Compose](https://docs.docker.com/compose/) application.
+This is the recommended mode of installation as Docker encapsulates and isolates the application from other software on your machine and does not require you to manage Python dependencies.

 ### Install the prerequisite software